The Brutalist, review of Brady Corbet’s Film

 Adrien Brody delivers an exceptional performance that feels like a culmination of his role in The Pianist, positioning him as a strong Academy Award contender.
 His portrayal of László is that of an artist deeply scarred by time, having lost both his personal and professional identity.
 With a Bauhaus background, László’s mission goes beyond creating art; he seeks to infuse it with political and social significance, aiming for something that endures through history.
 It’s a quest driven by the betrayal and isolation he’s faced from a society that rejects what is foreign.

-LEGGI ANCHE: Prometheus
+LEGGI ANCHE: Alien: Covenant

 Brody also shared in the press conference that his personal experiences heavily influenced his role.
 His mother, Sylvia Plachy, a celebrated New York photographer, immigrated to America in 1956 to escape the Hungarian Revolution’s horrors.
 Brody has felt the impact of this event on his family and himself, which has deeply shaped his creative work.